 You are cordially invited to participate in the fifth meeting on Genome Engineering: Frontiers of CRISPR-Cas at Cold Spring Harbor Laboratory.
-The meeting will begin with a pre-dinner reception and opening talk at 4:30 pm on Thursday, October 10 and run through lunch on Sunday, October 13, 2019.
+The meeting will begin with an opening talk by Fyodor Urnov at 7:30 pm on Thursday, October 10 and run through lunch on Sunday, October 13, 2019

 The specific goal for this meeting is to foster fruitful and creative interactions between researchers interested in applying these systems to genome engineering and related advances in a wide variety of organisms, together with scientists studying the basic biology of CRISPR-Cas and related bacterial defense systems.

-This meeting will consist of six oral sessions, two poster sessions, and a panel discussion; In addition to invited speakers, a number of speakers will be selected from submitted abstracts.
+This meeting will consist of six oral sessions and two poster sessions; In addition to invited speakers, a number of speakers will be selected from submitted abstracts.

 - Gene Therapy